Regulation

 • Which roles have access to critical systems?

-• Which external parties also have access?
+• Which external parties do as well?

-2. Standardize the review process
+2. Standardize the screening process

 • Consent process

-• Review modules by role
+• Screening modules per role

-• Escalation path for irregularities
+• Escalation path for anomalies

 • Documentation requirement